The CCPA 12-Month Look Back Requirement: What It Means For You

 The California Consumer Privacy Act (CCPA) is just four months from going into effect on January 1, 2020.
-Organizations might scramble this fall to make sure they are prepared for CCPA to hit, but there is one thing to be aware of that organizations may be overlooking.
-The law, which provides California residents with several rights, including the right to request access to their personal information, has a “look back” requirement.
+Organizations might scramble this fall to make sure they are prepared for CCPA, but there is one thing to be aware of that organizations may be overlooking.
+The law, which provides California residents with several rights including the right to request access to their personal information, has a “look back” requirement.

 The look back requirement is one of the reasons that businesses should not be waiting to begin their CCPA compliance efforts.